Sangdol/bluecheese/resources/md/en/blog/fixed-en-about.md

 Hello, I'm Sanghyun Lee.

-I'm a software engineer from South Korea and live in Berlin now.
+I'm a software engineer from South Korea and live in Germany now.

 I've worked on frontend, backend, distributed systems, and data-related topics.